Here's Our Rant About Canopy Growth Corporation (CGC)

 CGC’s Market Performance

-CGC stocks went up by 3.64% for the week, with a monthly drop of -9.86% and a quarterly performance of -25.56%, while its annual performance rate touched 68.22%.
-The volatility ratio for the week stands at 4.58% while the volatility levels for the past 30 days are set at 5.05% for Canopy Growth Corporation.
-The simple moving average for the period of the last 20 days is -1.73% for CGC stocks with a simple moving average of 10.78% for the last 200 days.
+CGC stocks went down by -7.12% for the week, with a monthly drop of -20.24% and a quarterly performance of -36.17%, while its annual performance rate touched 67.56%.
+The volatility ratio for the week stands at 5.35% while the volatility levels for the past 30 days are set at 5.28% for Canopy Growth Corporation.
+The simple moving average for the period of the last 20 days is -8.64% for CGC stocks with a simple moving average of 0.00% for the last 200 days.

 Analysts’ Opinion of CGC